yowainwright/codependence/README.md

 The config path is relative to manifest files, e.g. `package.json`.
 Each entry in `config` represents one manifest and requires `path` and `manager`; `name` is optional.

+> [!INFORMATION]
 > Editors can use the published [configuration schema][configuration-schema] for validation and completion.
 > - [configuration-schema]: https://unpkg.com/codependence/src/config/schema.json

+## Seemless Maintenance

+Once you're dependency policy is as you desire, all that's left is maintenance.
+AKA

 ```sh
 codependence
 codependence --update
 ```

+That's it but readme below for how you can be more nuanced about maintenance below!

 ---

 ## CLI

-Codependence, although it can be used with Node.js, is a CLI-first policy tool.
+Codependence, although it can be used with Node.js, or only ci, is a CLI-first policy tool.

 > Run `codependence --help` for every option.

 <!-- CLI command and options from src/cli/constants.ts -->

+### Init

+Codependence consists of just 1 commands, `init`.

 ```sh
 Usage: codependence [command] [options]